getsentry/raven-python/docs/integrations/logging.rst

    not be an acceptable keyword argument for a logger's ``.exception()`` method (``.debug()``, ``.info()``, ``.warning()``, ``.error()`` and ``.critical()`` should work fine regardless of Python version).
-This should be fixed as of Python 3.2.
+This should be fixed as of Python 2.7.4 and 3.2.
 Official issue here: http://bugs.python.org/issue15541.

 While we don't recommend this, you can also enable implicit stack